 So I have a feeling that doing math means constructing models, both physical and abstract.
 It’s not about the questions and answers, but about the pictures we make in our heads.
 Once we have a good picture, there are lots of questions for which we can find answers.

 As a mathematician, I start wondering about how much grass is available for the goat to eat?
 How far can the goat reach?
 I’m sure you can figure out that the goat can reach all the grass within a circle centered at the stake in the ground.
 The radius of the circle is the length of the tether.
 How do I know that this is a circle?
 Because one definition of a circle is the set of points equidistant from a given point.
 The given point is the stake, and all the points at the farthest reach of the goat are the length of the tether (and the distance the goat can stretch its neck) from the stake.
-All of a sudden, I can create an abstract model in my head – I no longer need the picture of the goat to think about where it can graze.
-My picture is just a point (the stake) and the circle showing the limit of the goat’s range.
-If I want, I can include a radius (the tether) in the model as well.
-I can also animate my model, picturing the radius sweeping around the circle and the goat tests the boundary all the way around.

 The other aspect of an abstract model is that I am not interested in the actual length of the tether, so I use a variable to represent that length; I’ll use t.
 Now, it does not matter whether the goat is on a tether that is 5 feet long, or 18 feet long.
 I can even consider a tether that is a mile long, if I assume the field is really big and has nothing in the way that the tether could get wrapped around.
 (I’ll think about those possibilities later.)